 SEED sprouts from Deakin University’s School of Psychology.

-At its core, SEED is about bringing research to life in communities in ways that promote a healthy emotional life
+At its core, SEED Lifespan is about bringing research to life in communities in ways that promote a healthy life and positive wellbeing across the lifespan

 Want to get involved?